 - Which would pay for work that has already commenced or equipment already purchased or on order;

-- Towards the operating costs of other charities except in connection with setting up new services;
+- Towards the operating costs of other charities except in connection with the setting up of new services;

 - For projects which promote a particular religion or faith;

-- To Community Centres and Youth Clubs except where those served are in special need of help (e.g. the elderly or persons with special needs);
+- To Community Centres and Youth Clubs except where those who will benefit are in special need of help (e.g. the elderly or persons with disabilities);

 - To Local Authorities;